BrainStation-23/Digital_Resource_manager/README.md

      <!--
-         By default (convention over configuration, the connection string with the same name as your DBContext will be used0 You can select then wherever you will use SQL CE, SQL Serer Express Edition, etc, here.
+         By default (convention over configuration, the connection string with the same name as your DBContext will be used0 You can select then wherever you will use SQL CE, SQL Server Express Edition, etc, here.
      -->
      <add name="FileManagerDbContext" connectionString="Data Source=|DataDirectory|ResourceManager.sdf" providerName="System.Data.SqlServerCe.4.0" />
      <!--